worldline-go/igconfig/README.md

 docker run -it --rm --name=dev-consul --net=host consul:1.10.4
 ```

-Go to `localhost:8500` webui and add key values but for our tool folder should be `finops` if you don't modify it.
+Go to `localhost:8500` webui and add key values but for our tool folder should be `finops`.

 It could be `yaml` or `json` format or you can handle by `codec.Decoder` interface.